codingMustache/codingMustache/README.md

 ## Daily Trivia

-What does the &quot;MP&quot; stand for in MP3?
+Which one of these is not an official development name for a Ubuntu release?
- 1. Multi Pass
+ 1. Mystic Mansion
- 2. Music Player
+ 2. Wily Werewolf
- 3. Micro Point
+ 3. Utopic Unicorn
- 4. Moving Picture
+ 4. Trusty Tahr

 <details>
   <summary>Answer</summary>
-  Moving Picture
+  Mystic Mansion
 </details>